jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 # DevOps

 ### Error Handling by execution model

+As a general practice, implement error handling within each function rather than propagating errors up the call chain.
+This prevents failures in one function from impacting others.

+Implement throttling, retries and DLQs between functions to avoid failures in one function causing cascading failures in others.

-There are different ways to support error handling depending of the integration and communication protocol.
+There are different ways to support error handling, depending of the integration and communication protocol.

 ???+ "API Gateway - synchronous call"
     * **Timeout** – API Gateway has a 30-second timeout.
 If the Lambda function hasn't responded to the request within 30 seconds, an error is returned to the client caller.